virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeRestartContainer

-This event will be carried out before restarting container.
+This event is carried out before restarting container.
 The *onBeforeRestartContainer* event is triggered before the *restartConteinerById* and *restartConteinerByGroup* actions.

 **Event Placeholders:**